INN/news-match-donation-shortcode/readme.txt

 - which donation form to use
 - the Salesforce campaign ID associated with this form

-The settings page also allows you to configure four donation levels with minimum and maximum donation amounts and custom names for the tiers.
+The settings page also allows you to configure up to four donation levels with minimum and maximum donation amounts and custom names for the tiers.
 Configure the donation levels to match your organization's existing membership programs.

 = Donation Shortcode Examples =